-• CHA Apparel Shorts may be worn to Saturday cross-country Saturday games.
+• CHA Apparel Shorts may be worn to Cross-Country events, baseball games, and tennis matches.

 Hot Weather Day (Regular School Day shirt in addition to the following)

 • CHA Apparel Shorts may be worn to athletic events.
 Students will be notified of hot-weather days using the "Remind app."